medooze/bwe-stats-viewer/README.md

 Provides delays information based on feedback stats

  - RTT: RTT in ms
- - Network delay: Accumulated value of `delta`, with a minimum at 0
+ - Network delay: Accumulated value of `delta`, with a minimum at `0`
  - Feedback delay: Delay between pacekt sent time and the time when the feedback is recevied by for that packet.
- - Lost: Not currently displayed [TODO: find good way of displaying it as accumulated value doesn't seem appropiate)
+ - Lost: % of packet loss over a 250ms window.